 I love my garden.
-The only problem is I just don't have a place to display my fresh cut flowers, until now.
-I've been needing a new centerpiece for my dining room table and today I'm going to show you how I made this rustic farmhouse decor from my dining room table.
+The only problem is I just don’t have a place to display my fresh cut flowers, until now.
+I’ve been needing a new centerpiece for my dining room table and today I’m going to show you how I made this cedar planter centerpiece from my dining room table.

 I’m updating my home by myself, one project at a time.
 Since I just updated a terracotta pot for my potted plants I needed something for my cut flowers.

 This project ended up being a no-cost beginner project.
 I used some leftover lumber to make this project.
 I had this planter box completed in less than an hour (plus time for the stain to dry).

 You can download the complete supply and cut list that also includes the entire step by step process below.

 This cedar planter can be used year round.
 I love that all you need to do is update the flowers.
 Right now since my tulips are in full bloom this is a perfect springtime centerpiece for my dining room table.

 If you don’t have fresh flowers to use, you can use faux flowers and switch them out every so often to update the space.

 Since I’ve been updating our home one project at a time, I end up with pieces of wood that just aren’t big enough to use for this or that.
 That’s why this is so perfect because I just needed a few feet of wood to complete this project.

 DIY home decor

 This is a DIY home decor project anyone can do.
 If you’ve never picked up a hammer before then this is a perfect project to start with.